-[1] The protections afforded students under this policy are in addition to the Graduate School Policy on Family and Medical Leave. (https://sharepoint.louisville.edu/sites/SIGS/Documents/Policies%20on%20Parental Family%20and%20M edical%20Leave%20for%20Graduate%20Students.pdf) providing for six weeks of funded leave as a matter of right for students in that population who are pregnant or have recently become parents.
+[1] The protections afforded students under this policy are in addition to the Graduate School Policy on Family and Medical Leave. providing for six weeks of funded leave as a matter of right for students in that population who are pregnant or have recently become parents.